-- The materials include a document titled "Instruction with Magnetic Readers" which explains that the decodable texts fully align to phonics instruction, giving children robust practice decoding phonics skills as well as pre-taught high-frequency words.
+- The materials include a document titled, "Instruction with Magnetic Readers," which explains that the decodable texts fully align with phonics instruction, giving children robust practice decoding phonics skills as well as pre-taught high-frequency words.
 This document includes a routine for teachers prior to teaching.
 The routine is listed in sessions.
 For example, prior to teaching the lesson is "Plan Instruction."
 In Session 1, the teacher introduces the text, and in Session 2, the phonics skill is practiced and applied.
-Session 3 focuses on building independence, and Session 4 includes making connections with the text. - The material includes decodable texts that incorporate cumulative practice of taught phonics skills.
-The decodable texts only include taught phonics skills and irregular high-frequency words.
-These "Magnetic Readers" are present primarily to provide training in reading the decodable text once skills have been taught.
+Session 3 focuses on building independence, and Session 4 includes making connections with the text. - The material includes decodable texts that incorporate cumulative practice of taught phonics skills and irregular high-frequency words.
+These Magnetic Readers are present primarily to provide training in reading the decodable text once skills have been taught.
 Students read Magnetic Readers weekly.
-These decodable readers contain a focus skill and only contain previously taught phonics skills.
-For example, in Unit 2, Week 6, the decodable reader reinforces beginning digraphs. - The decodable texts incorporate cumulative practice by increasing in complexity.
+These decodable readers contain a focus skill and previously taught phonics skills.
+For example, in Unit 2, Week 6, the Magnetic Reader reinforces long vowel sounds with V\e patterns. - The decodable texts incorporate cumulative practice by increasing in complexity.
 They only include taught phonics skills.
-For example, at the beginning of the year, decodable texts include taught sight words that have been explicitly taught and words using CVC patterns that have been explicitly taught; they quickly move to include CVC words along with CVCC and

-CCVC words that use letter-sound correspondences that have been explicitly taught.
-Towards the end of the year, decodable texts increase in complexity including diphthongs, r-controlled vowels, and other more irregular vowel patterns.
+For example, at the beginning of the year, decodable texts include CVC words along with CVCC and CCVC words that use letter-sound correspondences that have been explicitly taught.
+Towards the end of the year, decodable texts increase in complexity, including contractions, compound words, and suffixes/prefixes.